Trenblack/dunkin_donuts_api/README.md

 I've chosen to handle the parsing in the backend to prevent the client from having to heavy computations.
 Using a Python library built on C, and XML with about 50k rows can be processed and returned in under one second.

 In the future, there can also be some way to view data by individual users.
 This can be done through taking advantage of virtualized lists, pagination, and a "search bar" feature.

-Since this was just meant to be a basic demo, I didn't worry about things like memory persistance, security, or production level react/javascript code.
+Due to the structure of this system, this feature would be easy to implement into the existing codebase.
+However, since the question did not ask for this, I've decided to skip this feature for now.
+And since this is meant to be a basic memo, I've also decided to not worry about things like memory persistance, security, or production level react/javascript code.

 Demo seen here:
 https://youtu.be/MDe__1Vc5Sc